Vevan05/Machine-Learning/README.md

 # 📘 Machine Learning

-Welcome to my personal repository for hands-on learning from the **"Machine Learning A-Z™: Hands-On Python & R In Data Science"** course on **Udemy**, created by **Kirill Eremenko, Hadelin de Ponteves, and the SuperDataScience Team**.
+Welcome to my personal repository for hands-on learning and inspired from the **"Machine Learning A-Z™: Hands-On Python & R In Data Science"** course on **Udemy**, created by **Kirill Eremenko, Hadelin de Ponteves, and the SuperDataScience Team**.
 This course is ideal for beginners, with no prior experience required.
 It covers both theory and practical implementation.

-This repository contains well-organized Python scripts covering all major sections of the course.
+This repository contains well-organized Python scripts covering all major sections of Machine Learning.

 ---